novel-zlood/novel-zlood.github.io/source/_posts/site/site-24.md

 ## 10. What Does It Mean to Lose?
 Does Such a Thing Exist?
 (1)

-After the match against Lecce.
+After the match with Lecce.

-If I were to describe the atmosphere in Parma and South Korea, this phrase would fit best:
+If I were to express the atmosphere in both Parma and South Korea, I think this phrase fits best:

-Buzzing.
+Bustling.

-It was really buzzing.
+It was really bustling.

-Not that the whole of South Korea was like that.
+Of course, not all of South Korea was like that.

-But for Koreans who watch overseas football, they were reacting to my 68-meter breakthrough that appeared in a certain MiTube video.
+But for Koreans who watch international football, they were reacting to my 68-meter run that appeared in a Mitube video.

-Ah, and this time the official distance was measured at 68 meters, and it was reported in the news.
+Oh, and this dribble was officially measured at 68 meters and made it into the news.

-This is a bit disappointing.
+That’s a bit disappointing.

-But unlike senior Shin Junseo, I also did a Marseille turn in the middle...
-I should be able to win the Puskás Award, right?
+Still, unlike Sun Junseo-senpai, I did a Marseille turn in the middle...
+Can I win the Puskás Award?

-Looking at the articles, there doesn't seem to be any problem.
+Looking at the articles, there doesn’t seem to be any issues.

 [Parma!
-Incredible Comeback Victory!
-Achieves a 3-2 Comeback Despite Being Down to 10 Men!]
+Incredible comeback win!
+Achieves a 3-2 reversal despite being down a player!]

-[Park Minho Records 1 Goal, 1 Assist!
-Selected as MVP Once Again!]
+[Minho Park records 1 goal and 1 assist!
+Selected as MVP again in this match!]

-[Amazing Goal Worthy of the Puskás!
-Can Park Minho Win the Puskás Like Shin Junseo?]
+[An incredible goal worthy of the Puskás Award!
+Can Minho Park win the Puskás just like Sun Junseo?]

 [Comments]

-- Jumo-oooooo!
+-Pub Owner Oooooooo!

-- Wow!
-Just about 3 months ago, I was an ordinary person, but now I'm Parma's ace, a national team player, and a Puskás Award nominee?
-Bboong-bbang-boong?!
+-Wow!
+Just about 3 months ago, I was an ordinary person, but now I'm Parma's ace, a national team player, and a Puskás nominee?
+Bwoosh Bwoosh Boom?!

-- Really, lol, play football like Shin Junseo, live life like Park Minho, lolololol
+-Seriously, hahaha, football like Sun Junseo, life like Minho Park, hahaha.

-- Wow...
-Seeing him cleanly execute a Marseille turn in the middle, push off a player in a physical clash, and run...
-Isn't he really a hexagonal winger?
-What's he lacking?
+-Wow...
+Seeing the clean Marseille turn in the middle and pushing away the player who was trying to body check...
+Isn't he a real hexagon winger?
+What's lacking?

-- Honestly, when Pedro brought him to the national team just a month after his pro debut, I thought the coach had lost his mind, lol
+-Honestly, when Coach Pedro included him in the national team just a month after his pro debut, I thought he was crazy, hahaha.

-- I thought he took bribes, lol
+-I thought he took a bribe, hahaha.

-- Is it true that a player like this can play well up front and also perform well in the third line?
+-Is it true that such a player can play decently as a forward and also play well in the defensive midfield?

-- Really... he's versatile and highly skilled.
+-Really...
+He’s versatile and very skilled.

-- Lol, patting the Parma emblem with his left hand while pointing to the Korean flag with his right?
-National pride yummyyyyyyyyyyyy!
+-Hahaha, tapping the Parma emblem with his left hand while pointing at the Taegukgi with his right hand?
+National pride is deliciousiiiiiiiiiiiiiiiiiiiiiiiiiiiiii!

-- Yummy is a Japanese word.
-Please change it to "national pride is delicious."
+-Delicious is a Japanese word.
+Please correct it to say national pride is tasty.

-- Enough!
-So when is Park Minho's next match?
+-Enough!
+So when is Minho Park's next match?

-The reaction in South Korea was hot.
+The reaction in Korea was hot.

 Of course, the reaction in Parma was also hot.

-Sometimes it was oddly scary to see them worship me like a god.
+Sometimes, seeing them worship me like a god felt oddly scary.

-Thanks to this, I could feel the passion for football in Italy.
+Thanks to that, I could feel the enthusiasm for football in Italy.

-The group chat was also in chaos.
+Even the group chat was in chaos.

-Amid friends excitedly arguing over which club they support, I saw Roberto joining in, saying he would make me stay at Parma forever.
+Friends were excitedly arguing about bringing their favorite clubs, and I saw Roberto jumping in, saying he would make me a Parma legend.

-And Monica sent a private message.
+Then, Monica sent me a private message.

--Monica: Why Shin Junseo of all people?
+-Monica: Why Sun Junseo of all people?

 -Monica: Huh?
 Minho?

--Monica: Answer me quickly.
+-Monica: Answer quickly.
 Huh?

-It's a bit scary.
+It’s a bit scary.

 Really...
-Something's off with Arsenal?
+Arsenal seems to be jinxed somehow.

-I hope Arsenal can lift a league trophy this season.
+I hope Arsenal can lift the league trophy this season.

 Anyway.

-To calm Monica down, I promised to show her a play by an Arsenal legend next time.
+To calm Monica, I promised to show a play that Arsenal's legend had shown.

--Park Minho: Then next time, I'll show you Van Persie's diving header goal!
+-Minho Park: Then next time, I'll show you Van Persie's diving header goal!

-But something felt strange.
+But something felt off.

-Even though my message was sent and the "1" next to it disappeared...
+Even though my message went through and the "1" next to the message disappeared, Monica didn’t reply.

-Monica didn't reply.

-What is this...
+What the...
 Did I make a mistake?

 * * *

 Santiago.

-Lazybones.
+The slacker.

 Argentinian sausage.

-He has a lot of subtly dumb nicknames, but...
+He has many subtly dumb nicknames, but.

-He's a guy with incredible talent.
+He’s a guy with great talent.

-8 matches in the league, 2 goals, 3 assists.
+In 8 league matches, he has 2 goals and 3 assists.

-He's showing great performance, but...
+He’s showing excellent performance, but.

-He's oddly fragile.
+He’s oddly fragile.

-He also has quite a bit of inconsistency, showing performances worse than an amateur in some matches...
+He has quite a bit of inconsistency, showing worse than amateur performances in some matches.

-But in other matches, he shows fantastic form that even Messi would envy and dominates the game.
+But in other matches, he shows such fantastic performance that even Messi would be jealous, dominating the game.

-Moreover, unlike his inconsistency, he always performs in big matches.
+Besides his inconsistency, he always shines in big matches.

-In the Argentine league and here in Serie B, he always shows incredible performance in matches against strong teams.
+Both in the Argentine league and here in Serie B, he always showed incredible performance in matches against strong teams.

-"Like this?"
+“Like this?”

-"That's right.
-Move like that so the opponent can't easily predict you from the side."
+“That’s right.
+Move like that so the opponent can’t easily predict your move from the side.”

-Anyway, today I trained with this lazybones and our team's key defender, Lautaro Valentia.
+Anyway, today I trained with this slacker and our team’s key defender, Lautaro Valencia.

-Lautaro has a weird prince syndrome?
+Lautaro has a strange prince syndrome?

-No, should I say an ax syndrome?
+No, should I call it an axe syndrome?

-He's a friend with a strange mental world.
+He’s a friend with a weird mental world.

-Last time, Lazybones, myself, Buffon, and Lautaro went to a restaurant.
+Last time, the slacker, I, Buffon, and Lautaro went to a restaurant.

-Lautaro heard some customers talking about him and his narcissism exploded, leading to all sorts of embarrassing acts.
+Lautaro heard the conversation of other diners talking about him and showed all kinds of embarrassing behavior in a burst of narcissism.

 Thanks to that, the three of us frowned.

-Well, it was still fun.
+Well, it was still fine.

-In the end, when we realized that they were talking about Inter's Lautaro Martinez, not our prince syndrome Lautaro, he shut his mouth.
+In the end, Lautaro realized the conversation was about another Lautaro Marcius from Inter, not him, and shut his mouth.

-I remember us three laughing hard, and Lautaro turning red and nibbling on his pizza.
+I remember the three of us laughing out loud, and Lautaro turning red-faced, nibbling on his pizza.

-Still, he's a good friend.
+Still, he’s a good friend.

-Despite his unique mentality, he has better relationships with the players than expected and trains enthusiastically.
+Despite his unique mentality, he has better relationships with the players than expected.

+He’s passionate about training.

-When I think about it, Lautaro stays as long at the training ground as Lazybones and I do.
+Thinking about it, this friend stays on the training ground as long as the slacker and I do.

 His downside?

-Unlike his narcissistic personality, his play is oddly rough?
+Despite his narcissistic personality, his play is oddly rough.

-Thanks to that, he often gets cards.
+Because of that, he often gets carded.

-Of course, I've heard Assistant Coach Matteo mumbling that this roughness is a flaw that will disappear with more experience.
+Of course, I once heard Assistant Coach Matteo muttering that such roughness would disappear with more experience.

-"Like this?"

-"Hey!
-You jerk!
-Think about it!
-Moving like this, what do you think the defender will do?
-Huh?"
+“Like this?”

+“Hey!
+You idiot!
+Think!
+What would a defender think if you move like this?
+Huh?”

-"They'll think I'm going this way..."
+“They’d think I’m going this way...”

-"If you know that, why move to the left?"

-Two Argentinians of similar age have become friends and are bickering.
+“Why move left if you know that?”

+The two Argentinians, who are around the same age, have gotten close and bicker a lot.

-Then their eyes turned to me.
+At some point, their gazes turned to me.

-"Minho!
-I'm right, aren't I?"
+“Minho!
+I’m right, aren’t I?”

-"No, Minho!
+“No, Minho!
 Look at this fool!
-Who moves like this with a defender in front of them?
-Huh?"
+Who moves like this with defenders around!
+Huh?”

-"If you move like this, the defender will read everything!
-A play relying on such low odds negatively affects the team!"
+“If you move like this, the defender reads it.
+Such low-probability plays negatively impact the team!”

-"No, but if I break through even once, it will shake the opponent badly, so there's no problem!"
+“But if you break through once like this, the opponent gets significantly shaken, so it’s fine!”

-Well, I don't really know either, but...
+Well, I don’t know either.

-Wouldn't it be fine if you moved in a way that they can't block even if they know?
+Wouldn’t it be enough to move in a way that they can’t block even if they know?

-When I conveyed my opinion, they told me to try it myself.
+When I shared my opinion, they told me to show them directly.

-So I showed them.
+So I did.

-I dribbled cleanly past Lautaro in a narrow space and successfully shot.
+I broke through a narrow space, cleanly bypassing Lautaro, and dribbled the ball for a successful shot.

-When I came back with the ball, their expressions had subtly changed.
+Returning with the ball, the two’s expressions had subtly changed.

-"See?
-It's easy, right?"
+“How about it?
+Easy, right?”

-Their faces frowned at my words.
+Their faces crumpled at my words.

-What's this?
+What?

-Why are you looking at me like that?
+Why look at me like that?

 * * *

 The next opponent is Benevento.

-A strong team, ranked 2nd in the league.
+They are a strong team, ranked 2nd in the league.

-They might be our competitors for promotion this season.
+They might be the team to continue the promotion competition with us this season.

-But Coach Alain Lavang rotated many of the main players, fielding a 1.5-string team.
+However, Coach Alain Levagne rotated many main players and used the B team.

 The result was a 3-1 victory.

-Entering in the 30th minute of the second half and recording an assist, I couldn't help but feel a strange emotion seeing Benevento collapse much more easily than Lecce.
+Entering at the 30th minute of the second half and recording an assist, I felt a strange sense of futility seeing Benevento crumble much more easily than Lecce.

-And then the match against Reggina 1914.
+Then came the match against Reggina 1914.

-We won 5-2 in this match.
+We won this match 5-2.

-I recorded 2 goals and 2 assists, bringing my season tally to 13 goals and 10 assists, amassing 23 attack points.
+I recorded 2 goals and 2 assists, achieving 13 goals and 10 assists this season, totaling 23 attacking points.

-And I grabbed another MVP.
+And I grabbed the MVP again.

 [Serie B]